 Crowberry, Empetrum nigrum, has been overlooked in many countries and sometimes even believed to be unedible.
-In Finnish the crowberry can be called variksenmarja, harakanmarja, sianmustikka, or kaarnikka.
+In Finnish, the crowberry can be called variksenmarja, harakanmarja, sianmustikka, or kaarnikka.
 In south of the country, I grew up calling this berry variksenmarja.
 It means the same as crowberry, kråkbär, or Krähenbeere, and we never foraged it for food.
 However, the berry is as prolific as our beloved bilberry.
 And if you are wondering if crowberry is edible, it most certainly is.

 It wasn’t until I started spending more time in Lapland when I realized the value of this amazing berry.
 In Lapland, the crowberry is known as kaarnikka, which comes from Sami word gáránas, raven.
 In Finnish folklore, the raven has always been considered a wise bird even though it also brought bad luck and death.
 Even shamans turned to ravens for answers.
 In northern Finland, the crowberry has always been highly valued and important berry.
 They are slightly different species in the north than in the south.

 My initial contact with crowberry in Lapland was in the form of crowberry juice.
 To me, crowberry is actually much better in juice or jam rather than eaten fresh.
 At the old days, when there was no sugar in use, people didn’t make juices or jams out of wild berries, but still preserved them.
 The berries were stored frozen, and added to soups and stews, or mixed with milk for dessert.
 People knew they were healthy and utilized them to treat fever or cold.